williamDunn/Notes/Java/README.md

 Instance Variables:
 -  declared in a class, but outside a method, constructor, or any block
--  created when an objected is created with the use of keyword 'new' and destroyed when object is destroyed
+-  instance variables are created when an objected is created with the use of keyword 'new' and destroyed when object is destroyed
+    -  ie. variables of person class: age, name, etc.
 -  can be declared in class level before or after use
 -  access modifiers can be g iven for instance variables
 -  instance variables visible for all methods, constructor and block in the class